What are agile principles?

 Agile came from merging ideas of lean manufacture and rapid prototyping, particularly in the software development sector.

-These challenges drove software project managers towards a set of ideas to try to maximise the chance of success.
-These ideas were best summarised under the banner, ‘waterfall’: the underlying idea is to get things right the first time by finding problems as early as possible.
-Problems found late in the project become very expensive and time-consuming to fix.
+These challenges drove software project managers towards a set of ideas to try to maximize the chance of success.
+These ideas were best summarized under the banner, “waterfall”: the underlying idea is to get things right the first time by finding problems as early as possible.
+Problems found late in the project become expensive and time-consuming to fix.

-While on the surface, ‘waterfall’ seemed like a great idea, in many cases this approach drove software projects into a negative spiral of risk-aversion and paralysis by analysis.
-Many large projects became mired in endless reviews, processes and signoffs.
+While on the surface, “waterfall” seemed like a great idea, in many cases this approach drove software projects into a negative spiral of risk-aversion and paralysis by analysis.
+Many large projects became mired in endless reviews, processes, and signoffs.

 Projects became very lengthy, sometimes lasting years.
 A habit emerged wherein project managers loaded in every conceivable requirement from the start, because any requirements not included in the initial scope would probably never see the light of day!